Am I a Witch? How to Tell If You're a Witch

 It is important to do your reading, research, and to work with experienced individuals who have been practicing for some time and have a deep understanding of the craft.
 Be wary of strict practices and practices that appear to do work for malevolent reasons.

 Simple Ways to Embrace Witchery for Beginners

-- Collect nature's gifts.
-When you are immersed in a natural environment, pay close attention to objects and items that would do well in your living space or at a personal alter.
+- Collect Nature's Gifts.
+When you are immersed in a natural environment, pay close attention to objects and items that would do well in your living space or at a personal altar.
 Collecting the gifts of the seasons and arranging them respectfully is a good way to honor the earth.

-- Immerse yourself in nature.
+- Immerse Yourself in Nature.
 Go for nature walks and nature strolls.
-Touch the earth as you feel draw to it.
+Touch the earth as you feel drawn to it.
 Listen to the birds.
 Neutralize your energy and observe the wildlife around you—welcome them and enjoy any moments of connection you may experience by respectfully acknowledging them as they show themselves.

 Video: The Book of Shadows